manimino/modelbox/README.md

 Really basic model serving template.
 Uses FastAPI in a Docker.

+This API vectorizes sentences.
+Send it some text, get a vector back.

+### Usage

-Test it (not in docker):
+Run it (not in docker):

 ```
 pip install -r requirements.txt
 python server.py
 python client.py
 ```

-Client.py will print the model info and a sample encoding.
+`client.py` will print the model info and a sample encoding.

-You can also browse [the docs endpoint](http://localhost/docs) and try things interactively there.
+You can also browse [the docs endpoint](http://127.0.0.1:8000/docs) and try things interactively there.

 Run in docker:
 ```